cryptocopycats/kittyverse/API.md

-requires no sign-up or API token but is now rate limited (20 requests/hour) and the "eternal closed-beta" official version 1 (v1) service requires a sign-up to the Kittyverse Purrgram (see [`docs.api.cryptokitties.co`](https://docs.api.cryptokitties.co)) to get your API token sent to your email inbox.
+requires no sign-up or API token but is now rate limited (20 requests/hour) and the "eternal closed-beta" official version 1 (v1) service requires a sign-up to the Kittyverse Program / Purrgram (see [`docs.api.cryptokitties.co`](https://docs.api.cryptokitties.co)) to get your API token sent to your email inbox.